ouspg/CompSec/Lab3_ChipWhisperer/README.md

 # **Computer security lab 3: ChipWhisperer**

+## Before the lab
+This lab works a little bit different than the others due to it using an external device.
+* Work is done in groups of 3-4 depending on how many people attent
+* You can make one return template for your group.
+Add everyones names to it. __Each person has to make a return before the deadline__   TO BE DECIDED
+* If you want to complete all the tasks you need to do them outside of the designated lab times.
+The way boards are loaned will be decided based on how many people need them. __Contact the assistants if you want to borrow the board__   TO BE DECIDED
+* You can use ChipWhisperer in your coursework.
+Please contact the assistants if you are interested on doing so.
+This way we can put one aside for you.

+## Background
-In this course this week’s theme is hardware security and this laboratory work digs deeper into the world of hardware security.
+This week’s theme is hardware security and this laboratory work digs deeper into the world of hardware security.
 In this lab you will be using ChipWhisperer hardware and tools to perform side channel attack experiments.

 Basic idea of this lab will be simple.
 Target device has secret information in its memory and we want to reveal it.